AlanKostrick/react-weather-app-prototype/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## What are we building?

+This demo will create a basic weather app to randomly assign a weather pattern for the day, :sunny :cloud :umbrella etc. to a particular city that exists in our mocked up database

 ### Dependencies installed in this project

 - `npm install react-router-dom`: To manage custom endpoints(urls)